gokuu/jasper-command-line/README.md

-                           compiled from the .jrxml file with the same name and on the same location) --data-file /path/to/file  The .xml file to load the data from --param key=value          Adds the parameter with name key with the value value (can be defined multiple times)
+                           compiled from the .jrxml file with the same name and on the same location) --data-file /path/to/file  The .xml file to load the data from --copies number            The number of copies to generate --param key=value          Adds the parameter with name key with the value value (can be defined multiple times)